Dave Mustaine: Equipment

-Guitar playing
+In 2022, Mustaine switched from using a Fractal Axe-FX to a Neural DSP Quad Cortex on tour for his amp tones, sending the signal to a Seymour Duncan PowerStage poweramp and then to on-stage speaker cabinets.

+Musicianship

 Mustaine is known for popularizing the "spider chord" technique for playing power chords, a method streamlining hand position changes and reducing string noise.

+Mustaine possesses a two-octave vocal range spanning from tenor through baritone pitch ranges.

 In 2004, Guitar World magazine ranked Mustaine and Marty Friedman together at No. 19 on the 100 Greatest Heavy Metal Guitarists of All Time.

 In 2009, Mustaine was named the No. 1 player in Joel McIver's book The 100 Greatest Metal Guitarists.
 As he told Classic Rock magazine in September 2009: "It was especially sweet when I found out that Joel has written books on Metallica.
 Every page I turned, I became more excited.
 I get to Number 5 and it's Kirk Hammett, and I thought, 'Thank you, God'.
 At that point it didn't matter [which position I was].
 To be better than both of them [James Hetfield and Hammett] meant so much – it's been one of the pet peeves of my career and I've never known how to deal with it.
 All I thought was – I win!"

 In 2012, Mustaine was ranked the 12th-greatest guitarist of all time by a Guitar World magazine reader's poll.